ciaokitty/mobile-app-development/Readme.md

 # Flow

 A privacy-first period and health tracking app for mobile devices, built with React Native and Expo.
 It contains no ads, doesn't ask for an account, and only stores your data locally.
-Made with love by a female software engineer vibe-coding a period tracking app for herself.

 ## Key Features